 Be sure to formally train employees on these procedures and policies, and when an employee leaves the company, immediately change their password so they can no longer log into the software.
 This is particularly important for SaaS products that can be accessed via any internet connection.

 Remember, you have a responsibility to safeguard the data accessed through your software licenses and SaaS agreements.
 If an employee steals data and takes it with him or her to use at another company, their actions not only hurt your competitive advantage but also put you in legal and financial risk, so be proactive in stopping data theft by employees.

 Cannabiz Media’s License Options Make It Easy to Avoid Stealing Data

-In addition, when you have multiple seats with your subscription, you can easily bring your whole team into the system.
+When you have multiple seats with your subscription, you can easily bring your whole team into the system.
 Users can share their actions and data (i.e., any notes they leave, tasks they assign, deal tracking, lists, email campaigns, and more), and you can assign records so there is no confusion among all users about who owns responsibility for what.

 Cannabiz Media prevents anyone who isn’t an authorized user from emailing to the addresses in the License Database.
 That means you can’t simply conduct an export and then hand email addresses to other members of your team (or anyone else).